SolhavenGames/Elementals-of-Tulia/TuliaArc/CharacterArcs/TerkouArcTulia.md

 - Terkou ramps up his radicalizations when Kterla goes off to assist in geopolitics on Earth/Gaea.
 ### ⦿ **E-Year 2013**
 - Radical Endsight has multiple deep online forums hidden on hard-to-find networks.
 - Terkou never shows his face, using his name as an alias online.
-Among Radical Endsight, be comes a leader figure, though he rarely interacts with the members.
+Among Radical Endsight, he becomes a leader figure, though he rarely interacts with the members.
 ### ⦿ **E-Year 2014**
 - Kterla discovers Terkou's actions.
 Instead of taking responsibility, he simply flees to antarctica, leaving no trace.
 - He quickly adapts to his new life, building small structures on the continent to create his own small colony.